 The Weight Transfer action can be used to move tonnage from one lot into one or multiple other lots.

 WARNING: Weight transfers have the potential to change lot composition.

 Q. How does a Weight or Volume Adjustment for a juice lot affect the TTB report?

 Any losses or gains recorded as part of a Weight Transfer, Weight Adjustment, or Volume Adjustment on undeclared juice or must lots will populate the 5120.17 TTB report on Page 2, Part VII - In Fermenters End of Period, Column (a), Line 1.

-Weight and/or Volume Adjustments do NOT have an affect on the Fruit Intake or Vintage Variability Report.
+Weight and/or Volume Adjustments do NOT have an affect on the Fruit Intake.